Risk factor (finance): Financial risks for the market

 Financial Risks for the market are associated with price fluctuation and volatility.
 Risk factors consist of interest rates, foreign currency exchange rates, commodity and stock prices, and through their non-stop fluctuations, it produces a change in the price of the financial instrument.
 Market Risk (systematic risk) is the risk an investor experiences when the value of an investment decreases due to financial market factors.
 The failure of a single company or cluster of companies could lead to the entire market crashing and the way to reduce this risk is through diversification into assets that are not co-related to the market.
-An example is during the 2007-2008 global financial crisis, when a core sector of the market suffered, the volatile risk created effected the monetary well-being of the entire marketplace.
+An example is during the 2008 financial crisis, when a core sector of the market suffered, the volatile risk created effected the monetary well-being of the entire marketplace.
 During this time, businesses closed, there was an estimated loss of $6 trillion to $14 trillion, and governments were forced to rethink their economic policies.
 A similar situation is observed during the COVID-19 global pandemic crisis, where a massive economic fall-out had occurred due to the lack of economic activity.
 The global economy came to a halt, aggregate demand rapidly decreased, and even oil prices plummeted to almost negative $40, which meant producers paid buyers to take oil off their hands as storing oil was costly.